Documentos históricos do Moulin Rouge (1924)

 Moulin Rouge Historical Documents (1924)

-Two historical documents of the Moulin Rouge signed by the famous American "meneuse de revue" Gertrude Hoffmann, the manager of the Moulin Rouge at the time and ten dancers from the famous show house.
+Two historical documents from the Moulin Rouge signed by the famous American revue artist Gertrude Hoffmann, the Moulin Rouge's manager at the time, and ten dancers from the famous show house.
 Two pages.
 In French.
 21 cm x 27 cm.
 Paris, 1924.
-Good condition, perforated pages without alteration of the texts.
+Good condition, perforated pages with no alterations to the text.

-12/23/24.
-Frau Gertrude Hoffmann, the ten and eight Hoffmann's Girls.
-M Marcel? (name not identified), Administrator of the Moulin Rouge.
+23/12/24.
+Mrs. Gertrude Hoffmann, the ten-eight Hoffmann's Girls.
+Mr. Marcel ? (name not identified), Manager of the Moulin Rouge.

 Why are these documents rare?

-These documents were donated by the Glórias collection to the Moulin Rouge in Paris in October 2014.
+These documents were donated by the Glorias collection to the Moulin Rouge in Paris in October 2014.

 Back to blog